 What to Do When You’re Arrested for a Crime You Didn’t Commit

-People are arrested and charged with crimes in Oregon every day.
+People are arrested and criminal charges are filed in Oregon every day.
 Many of these accused individuals are innocent.
 Unfortunately, simply protesting your innocence to the police or a prosecutor is unlikely to put an end to the matter.

-Even worse, many people panic when they are arrested and take drastic actions that will only hurt their case going forward.
+Even worse, many people panic at the police station when they are arrested and take drastic actions that will only hurt their case going forward.
 Such panic is understandable.
-After all, if you have never been through the Oregon criminal justice process, you do not know what to expect or how to properly conduct yourself.
+After all, if you have never been through the Oregon criminal justice system, you do not know what to expect or how to properly conduct yourself.

 While every criminal case is different, here are some basic tips to keep in the event you find yourself under arrest.